RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Anyone who has worked with a relational database is familiar with the convenience of using declarative queries to express complex reshaping operations on data.
 Declarative queries express intent more concisely than imperative code, and allow a query planner to design an efficient execution strategy independently of the app developer's work.

-This is an uncontroversial stance in backend web development where SQL is commonplace; it's also a common approach in the many complex desktop apps that use SQLite as an embedded datastore (including Adobe Lightroom, Apple Photos, and Google Chrome).
+This is an uncontroversial stance in backend web development where SQL is commonplace.
+It's also a typical approach in desktop and mobile development—many complex apps use SQLite as an embedded datastore, including Adobe Lightroom, Apple Photos, Google Chrome, and [Facebook Messenger](https://engineering.fb.com/2020/03/02/data-infrastructure/messenger/).
-It's not a common approach to managing state in client-side web development, although there have been successful projects in this area, including [Datascript](https://github.com/tonsky/datascript), an in-memory Datalog implementation for UI development, and [SQL.js](https://sql.js.org/#/), which compiles SQLite to run in a browser.
+In client-side web development, the relational model is less common, although there have been prominent exceptions, including [Datascript](https://github.com/tonsky/datascript), an in-memory Datalog implementation for UI development, and [SQL.js](https://sql.js.org/#/), which compiles SQLite to run in a browser.
 In many ways, powerful end-user focussed tools like [Airtable](https://www.airtable.com/) are thematically similar: Airtable users express data dependencies in a spreadsheet-like formula language that operates primarily on tables rather than scalar data.
 We think relational queries in the client UI is a pattern that deserves to be more widely used.